+File d by the Registrant ⊠

-File ed by a Party other than the Registrant□
+File led by a Party other than the Registrant $\square$

 Che eck the appropriate box:

-X Preliminary Proxy Statement
+Preliminary Proxy Statement

-Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e) (2))
+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-Definitive Proxy Statement
+$\boxtimes$ Definitive Proxy Statement

 Definitive Additional Materials

-Soliciting Material Pursuant to §240.14a- 12
+Soliciting Material Pursuant to \$240.14a-12

+Soficiting Iviaterial Fursuant to §240.14a-12

 Janus International Group, Inc.

+Janus International Group, Inc.

 Janus International Group, Inc. (Name of registrant as specified in its charter)

-• /

-Pay (Name of registrant as specified in its charter)

-Pay ⊠ (Name of registrant as specified in its charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant)
+Janus International Group, Inc. (Name of registrant as specified in its charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-- (Name of registrant as specified in its charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) rment of Filing Fee (Check all boxes that apply): No fee
+Pay Janus International Group, Inc. (Name of registrant as specified in its charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ment of Filing Fee (Check all boxes that apply):